Skip to main content

 Inflammaging is a primary driver of morbidity and mortality in older adults.
 This persistent inflammatory state damages tissues, accelerates cellular senescence (the process by which cells lose their ability to divide), and contributes directly to the pathogenesis of atherosclerosis, neurodegenerative diseases, type 2 diabetes, and cancer.
 By restoring sex hormones to more youthful physiological levels, hormonal optimization protocols can directly intervene in this process.

-Studies in men on have shown reductions in key inflammatory markers.
+Studies in men on testosterone replacement therapy have shown reductions in key inflammatory markers.
 By re-establishing testosterone’s natural immunosuppressive tone, TRT can help quell the overactive innate immune response that fuels inflammaging.
 In women, the data is more complex, but evidence suggests that estrogen therapy, particularly when initiated early in menopause, can mitigate the pro-inflammatory shift.

 The Danish Osteoporosis Prevention Study (DOPS) demonstrated that 10 years of hormone therapy significantly reduced cardiovascular disease, a pathology with a major inflammatory component.
-The mechanism of action is a direct recalibration of the at a cellular level, reducing the chronic inflammatory signaling that drives so much of age-related disease.
+The mechanism of action is a direct recalibration of the immune system at a cellular level, reducing the chronic inflammatory signaling that drives so much of age-related disease.

 Hormonal optimization directly confronts inflammaging, one of the core mechanistic pillars of biological aging.